-In November, 2015, the Paris Agreement was adopted at the United Nations 21st International Climate Change Conference.
-It establishes a non-binding universal framework for addressing greenhouse gas emissions based on nationally determined commitments as well as a process for increasing those commitments going forward.
-The Trump Administration has indicated its willingness to reconsider the Paris Agreement.
-Whether that will occur is unknown, and we are unable to determine the ultimate impact of the Agreement or any action that might be taken to change or nullify the Agreement on our operations or costs, including capital costs and the costs of operations.
+In November 2015, the Paris Agreement was adopted at the United Nations 21st International Climate Change Conference.
+It established a non-binding universal framework for addressing greenhouse gas emissions based on nationally determined commitments as well as a process for increasing those commitments going forward.
+On June 1, 2017, President Trump announced that the U.S. would cease all participation in the 2015 Paris Agreement, stating that the accord would undermine the U.S. economy and put it at a permanent disadvantage.
+We are unable to determine the ultimate impact of this action on our operations or costs.